-Additionally, the 86th Texas Legislature passed HB 3834, requiring all appointed state officials to complete cybersecurity training annually.
+Additionally all appointed state officials must complete cybersecurity training annually.
+Tex.
+Gov't Code §2054.5191.
 The Department of Information Resources certifies the training programs to satisfy this statutory obligation.
 An online link will be sent to all Commission members with instructions to complete this training course annually.